bmazoure/bmazoure.github.io/_pages/about.md

 # About me

-Currently pursuing Master's in Statistics at McGill University under the supervision of Prof. [Johanna Neslehova](http://www.math.mcgill.ca/neslehova/).
-My thesis focuses on reconstructing graphical models from discrete data with variational auto-encoders and multiarmed bandits.
+I have completed my Master's in Statistics at McGill University under the supervision of Prof. [Johanna Neslehova](http://www.math.mcgill.ca/neslehova/).
+My thesis focuses on reconstructing graphical models from discrete data with variational inference and multiarmed bandits.

-I am also a research scientist at Nuance during the summer of 2018 where I collaborate with Dr. [Atta Norouzian](https://scholar.google.ca/citations?user=KRPMXqYAAAAJ&hl=en).
-My work there focuses on modeling acoustic signals such as speech with deep neural architectures.
+I was also a research intern at Nuance during the summer of 2018 where I collaborated with Dr. [Atta Norouzian](https://scholar.google.ca/citations?user=KRPMXqYAAAAJ&hl=en).
+My work there focused on modeling acoustic signals such as speech with deep neural architectures.

 Previously, I obtained a Bachelor's in Computer Science and Statistics in 2017 from McGill University.